relvaner/nodes4j-core/Readme.md

 ### TaskActor ###

 - First, on the partial data, the registered node operations (filtering, mapping, etc.) are performed.
-- In the second step, the reduce operation is initiated, which may include a binary operation.
+- In the second step, the reduce operation is initiated, which may include a binary operation (e.g., new result of p0 x p1 -> p0*).
 See the lower tree-like communication structure during the reduce operation of the participating `TaskActors`.
 The communication is asynchronous.
 The structure of the merge process (see Figure 3) enables an optimal load distribution to the involved `TaskActors`.
 - The result may be passed on to successor nodes.

 <img src="doc/images/tree.jpg" alt="Representation of the tree-like communication structure during the reduction process." width="366" height="334"/>